 The groups of compounds called flavonoids, alkaloids, and tannates are working behind the scenes here.

-2. Normalizes Blood Glucose
+2. Balances Blood Glucose

 It’s important for everybody to maintain healthy blood glucose level.
 The catch, though, is that blood glucose is like a pendulum set in motion, extremely responsive to the smallest elements of your diet and lifestyle.
 Your body could do with a little support from dietary herbs like bay leaf.
 Here’s how it works.